Can’t decide which wine is right for you? Please call us so we can help.

 A burgundy from one of my favourite white Burgundy producers, Domaine Thibert.
 Christophe and Sandrine Thibert practise organic viticulture and minimum intervention preferring to let the "terroir" and the oak ageing show through in its wines.
-Pouilly Vinzelles Les Longeays is one of the Mâconnais sites being considered for Premier Cru status, expected in 2018, so worth investing in now.
+Pouilly Vinzelles Les Longeays is one of the first Mâconnais sites to be granted Premier Cru status (coming in the near future), so worth investing in now.

 Don't serve this wine too cold as the lovely flavours may be lost.
 Be careful pouring the last few drops as there may sometimes be a deposit which is harmless and a natural consequence of minimum or no filtration, ensuring in Domaine Thibert's words "full aromatic expression and richness of flavours"

-For another lovely wine from Domaine Thibert, try their sparkling rosé, Crémant de Bourgogne, which makes a great alternative to champagne.
+For another lovely wine from Domaine Thibert, try their St Véran Bois de Fée.

 Recommended for drinking with fish, seafood including scallops, foie gras, roast chicken, ham, pork, veal, creamy sauces, parmesan cheese, mushrooms, truffle.
 Generally it is not so good with other cheeses, tomato-based sauces, Chinese food, Thai food and, though it has the body to stand up to many of them, curries.